I periodically receive requests about the software and services I use to research and manage our family tree.

 Legacy helps you search other genealogy services on the Internet by automatically entering the persons details into the search engine.
 Over twenty search sites are supported.

 Cost: $35 for the “Deluxe” version, including minor updates.

-TNG is a software package that helps you organize your family tree and generate nice reports.
-It’s features are similar to Legacy Family Tree, but instead of being a Windows application on your laptop, TNG is a web-based application on the Internet.
+TNG is a software package that does many of the same things as Legacy Family Tree, but instead of being a Windows application on your laptop, TNG is a web-based application running on a server computer permanently attached to the Internet.
 This means you use a web browser to access it just as you would any other web page.
 You can use the browser of your choice like Chrome, Firefox, or Safari.

-One big advantage of using TNG is that anyone in the world can instantly see the parts of your tree that you make public – it’s not locked up on your home computer.
+One big advantage of using TNG is that your information is automatically indexed by search engines such as Google and Bing.
+Anyone in the world can instantly find and see the parts of your tree that you make public – it’s not locked up on your home computer.
 Its on the web!